sparkfun/SparkFun_RTK_EVK/docs/hardware_overview.md

 Power can also be provided from the I/O screw terminals or PoE.

-* **V+** &mdash; The input voltage on this pin is between **+9V and +36V**.
-Voltage through this pin is brought down to 5V with the isolated DC-DC converter before regulated down to 3.3V.
-This is for users that want to pull power from a car battery or anything that is between the input voltage.
-This is connected to a fully-isolated DC-DC converter and regulates the voltage down to 5V.
+* **VIN+** &mdash; This terminal can be used to feed in external DC power between **+9V and +36V**.
+This is for users that want to power the unit from a vehicle battery or any other source in that voltage range.
+Connect VIN+ to the battery +ve.
+The voltage is first regulated to 5V by a fully-isolated DC-DC converter before being regulated again to 3.3V.
-* **V-** &mdash; For users connecting power through the V+, this is the essentially ground or 0V.
-Note that there is no direct connection between V- and GND.
+* **VIN-** &mdash; For external DC power, connect this terminal to the chassis, battery -ve or 0V.
+Note that there is no direct connection between VIN- and GND as the internal DC-DC converter is fully isolated.
+It is possible to link VIN- to the adjacent GND terminal, but doing so will bypass the voltage isolation and could introduce a ground loop.
-* **GND** &mdash; The ground or 0V for the system.
+* **GND** &mdash; The internal ground or 0V for the system.
-* **Ethernet (PoE)** &mdash; The input voltage through the RJ45 connector is between **+36V and +57V**.
-Voltage is brought down to 5V with the isolated PoE module.
+* **Ethernet (PoE)** &mdash; The input voltage through the RJ45 connector can be between **+36V and +57V**.
+The voltage is first regulated down to 5V by the isolated PoE module before being regulated agin to 3.3V.

 <div style="text-align: center;">
   <table>